KelCodesStuff/Swift-Guide/README.md

-# Swift Playgrounds
+# Swift Guide
-These are basic programming concepts in the Swift language.
+These are programming concepts that every Swift developer should understand.

-I will try to keep these updated with the newest verision of Swift.
+I will continue to add new Playgrounds and keep these updated with the newest versions of Swift every year.